 When a client starts nutrition coaching, the system commences with a few assessments to ascertain where the starting point is.
-This does include keeping a food journal in whatever form the client prefers.
+This can include keeping a food journal in whatever form the client prefers if indeed the client thinks it will help.
 Photos, online submissions, google drive, hand written – whatever works.
 From here a realistic goal and time-frame is set and of course, why this goal is a goal.
 This is carried out in week one, maybe over a couple of sessions.

 From here the coach works with the client to identify habits that limit making changes, habits that at some point need to be addressed to achieve the goal and then, from this list as it were, the most reasonable habit is worked on first.
 Only ONE habit at a time is worked on.
 This is a crucial point as taking on too many habits at any one time does lead to failure in most cases.
-The initial target is ONE goal per week or fortnight or longer and coach and client meet once per week for 45 minutes.
+The initial target is ONE goal per week or fortnight or longer and coach and client meet once per week via video conference for roughly 30 minutes.

 There are lots of other interim items that the coach and client work on, but the above outlines the coaching process in the simplest form to explain here.